kalkuteminal/Animation-DNA/06-Tutorials.md

 When you create a list, you need to keep this list somewhere to use it later.
 Your store objects or data in **variables**.
 In this code **list** is a variable: **`list = [object_A, object_B, object_C]`** which contain set of 3 objects.

 ##### Coding algorithm.
-Performing majority of projects goes from rough form in the beginning to refined result at the end.
+Majority of projects executes with [progressive workflow](02-Codex-DNA#progressive-workflow): from rough form in the beginning to refined result at the end.
 From general to specific.
 Writing code usually will flow vice versa:
 - you find a command that will do your action
 - you find a way to perform a particular command to a concrete object
 - you find a way to generalize code: obey command to work with input list of necessary objects in all possible cases